wp-plugins/perfect-audience-retargeting/readme.txt

 Stable tag: 1.3
 License: GPLv2

-Perfect Audience is the fast and affordable Facebook and web retargeting platform
+Perfect Audience is the fast and easy Facebook and web retargeting platform.
+Get more sales, more customers and more conversions.

 == Description ==